 Is there a more comforting dish than homemade Chicken Noodle Soup?
 When it’s cold outside or someone is feeling a bit under the weather, it’s exactly what comes to mind.

-You’ll notice from my photos and video that I like to load my Chicken Noodle Soup with plenty of vegetables and noodles.
+You’ll notice from my photos and video that I like to load my soup with plenty of vegetables and noodles.
 If you prefer a brothier soup, feel free to increase the amount of broth and/or decrease the amount of vegetables and noodles.

 One tip on the noodles: if you plan to eat this soup over 2 or 3 days, cook and store the noodles separately in the refrigerator, tossed in a bit of olive oil (see recipe notes for specific instructions).
 Otherwise they’ll get overdone and bloated in the leftover soup.
 Instead, reheat the noodles in the soup.
 Just stir in your desired amount of cooked noodles to heated soup in the last minute or so before serving.